 1. Draw Boundaries

-When quarantining with your family, you may find that many things are out of your control.
-You may not always see eye to eye, and that can put a serious strain on your relationship.
+When quarantining with your family during Covid, you may find that many things are out of your control.
+You may not always see eye to eye, and that can put a serious strain on your relationship but it doesn’t have to be that different than living with other roommates.
 Drawing boundaries is an excellent way to maintain your mental and emotional well-being while minimizing conflict between you and your family.
-Take the time to evaluate your personal needs and the things that bring you discomfort, once you’ve identified those things consider having a conversation with your family and speaking candidly about your needs.
+Take the time to evaluate your personal needs and the things that bring you discomfort and your requirement, if you are working from home you may need different spaces than if you continue to work outside the home.
+Once you’ve identified those things consider having a conversation with your family and speaking candidly about your needs.
 Unfortunately, there is no way to guarantee that those you are staying with will be receptive and adhere to your requests, but you deserve to feel respected and valued in your home.
 Give it a try, you may be surprised by the outcome.

 2. Curate Your Own Space

 One way to prevent yourself from becoming overwhelmed is to make yourself at home.
 You may feel uncomfortable or out of place moving back in with your family temporarily, but crafting your own space can help bring you peace of mind.
 You may want to try decorating your room with photos of fond memories or purchasing plants to breathe new life into your home.
 Whatever you do, make sure your space brings you joy.
 That way, if you are experiencing stress or anxiety from your family, you can retreat to your room and recuperate mentally and emotionally.
-If you’re looking for advice on how to make your house a home, check out this blog post here.
+If you’re looking for advice on how to increase your home’s comfort during Covid.